Blyth Bebside railway station: Reopening proposals

-The study suggested that a new Blyth Park & Ride station should be constructed close to the site of Bebside station to serve Blyth due to its proximity to the A189 dual carriageway.
+The study suggested that a new Blyth Park & Ride station should be constructed close to the site of Bebside station to serve Blyth, due to its proximity to the A189 dual carriageway.

 Despite a change in the political leadership of Northumberland County Council following the 2017 local elections the authority continued to develop the project, encouraged by the Department for Transport's November 2017 report, A Strategic Vision for Rail, which named the line as a possible candidate for a future reintroduction of passenger services.
 Consequentially, NCC commissioned a further interim study in November 2017 (dubbed GRIP 2B) to determine whether high costs and long timescales identified in the GRIP 2 Study could be reduced by reducing the initial scope of the project, but the report failed to deliver on this.

-Nonetheless, the county council has continued to develop the project, hiring AECOM and SLC Rail as contractors to develop the scheme on their behalf in 2018 and allocating an additional £3.46 million in funding for a further business case and detailed design study (equivalent to GRIP 3) in February 2019.
-Revised plans were revealed in July 2019, which were reduced in scope from the 2016 GRIP 2 study and proposed 4-phase project to reduce the initial cost of the scheme.
+The county council hired AECOM and SLC Rail as contractors to develop the scheme on their behalf in 2018 and allocating an additional £3.46 million in funding for a further business case and detailed design study (equivalent to GRIP 3) in February 2019.
+Revised plans were revealed in July 2019, which were reduced in scope from the 2016 GRIP 2 study and proposed four-phase project to reduce the initial cost of the scheme.
 The proposed station at Bebside (now referred to as Blyth Bebside) would have only been added during Phase 2.
 However, in August 2020, it was reported that these four proposed phases might be merged into a single one.

 The North East Joint Transport Committee's bid for £377 million of funding from the UK Government's £1.28 billion Transforming Cities Fund, submitted on 20 June 2019, includes £99 million to fund the reintroduction of passenger services between Newcastle and Ashington, while further work is ongoing to secure additional public and private investment for the project.